top of page

 The adjective 'augment' has its etymological roots in Latin.
 It is derived from the Latin word 'augmentare,' which means 'to increase' or 'to enlarge.'
 In English, 'augment' is used to describe something that has been increased, enlarged, or enhanced in size, quantity, or quality.
 The term 'augment' emphasizes the idea of adding to or enhancing something, reflecting its Latin origins in the concept of augmentation or growth.
 It is commonly used in various contexts, including music, mathematics, and general vocabulary, to denote the process of making something larger or more significant.

-Find the meaning of augment:
+Find the correct meaning of the adjective augment:

 Try Again!